jsw883/snap/contrib/yins-enas/README.md

 Makefiles are provided for compilation under Windows with Cygwin and gcc, and under Mac OS X, Linux, and other Unix operating systems with gcc as well.
-For makefiles, compile the code with `make all`.
+For makefiles, compile the code with `make all`, either from the root [examples](examples) directory or in each example directory.

 ### Usage ###